johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: 2
   final: false
   commentary: |
-    I can't make head nor tail of this song; it's all over the place.
-There's no recognisable structure, the chorus that sounds like it doesn't belong with the verse, and the wishy-washy instrumentation is utterly forgettable and erratic.
+    I can't make head nor tail of this song; it’s all over the place.
+There’s no recognisable structure, the chorus that sounds like it doesn't belong with the verse, and the wishy-washy instrumentation is utterly forgettable and erratic.

     Is it a rock song?
 Is it a pop song?
 Is it an electro pop song?
 Fucked if I know.

     *But* there is a key change!
 Though it happens almost by mistake and you can't quite tell it happens until about 20 seconds after it has.
-It's like a reality distortion field.
+It’s like a reality distortion field.

 - country: "Czech Republic"
   emoji: "🇨🇿"